Care

 How long 14k gold-filled jewelry can last depends on three things:

-1. What touches it: water, chlorine, chemicals from beauty products, etc.
+- What touches it: water, chlorine, chemicals from beauty products, sprays, lotions.

 Caring for 14k gold-filled jewelry, PART 1:

-• Remove your jewelry when doing strenuous activities or exercising.
+- Remove your jewelry when doing sports, sweaty activities or exercising.

-• Avoid contact with beauty products, perfumes, or other chemicals.
+- Avoid contact with lotion, cologne, perfumes, or other chemicals.

 Know what causes tarnish: